MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - share Fabric items, such as datasets, warehouses, and notebooks, and collaborate on them with other Fabric users.
 - create analytics solutions using these Fabric items.

 You don't have access to your capacity until you put something into it.
 To begin using your Fabric (Preview) trial, add items to **My workspace**  or create a new workspace.
-Assign that workspace to your trial capacity using the "Trial" license mode, and then all the items in that workspace will be saved and executed in that capacity.
+Assign that workspace to your trial capacity using the "Trial" license mode, and then all the items in that workspace are saved and executed in that capacity.

 To learn more about workspaces and license mode settings, see [Workspaces](workspaces.md).